fprime-community/fprime-tutorial-arduino-blinker/docs/full-integration.md

 ## Configuring The GPIO Driver

 So far the GPIO driver has been instantiated and wired, but has not been told what GPIO pin to control.
-For this tutorial, GPIO pin 13 will be used.
+For this tutorial, the built-in LED will be used.
 To configure this, the `open` function needs to be called in the topology's C++ implementation and passed the pin's number and direction.

 This is done by adding the following line to the `configureTopology` function defined in `led-blinker/LedBLinker/Top/LedBLinkerTopology.cpp`.